 This article is the second in a series of two.
 To read the first, click here.
 To hear the full interview, click the Soundcloud and Youtube links.

-Cardano has risen pretty quickly to the top of the industry in terms of coin market cap.
-It’s been hovering around fifth or sixth place for several weeks now.
+Cardano has risen pretty quickly in terms of market capitalization, hovering around fifth or sixth place for several weeks now.
 Why is Cardano worthy of this position?

 He continued by acknowledging that “the reality is that everybody, all of our competitors are living in speculative land.
 They’re saying that at some point in the future, there is a belief that these systems will change the world.
 These systems will, within their own domain, really innovate and really change things.”